debian-live/live-build/includes/common/README.txt

 Last-Minute Notes
 =================

-     * You should keep in mind that this is an unofficial CD of the current development version of the Debian system.
+     * You should keep in mind that this is a beta disc of the current development version of the Debian system.
 This means that all sorts of bugs may be present anywhere in the system.

 Using Apt
 =============

-   After installing or upgrading, Debian's packaging system can use CD-ROMs, local collections, or networked servers (FTP, HTTP) to automatically install software from (.deb packages).
+   After installing or upgrading, Debian's packaging system can use CDs, DVDs, local collections, or networked servers (FTP, HTTP) to automatically install software from (.deb packages).
 This is done preferably with the `apt' and `aptitude' programs.